 - Locked (in & out), pets cannot get through the door.

 - Only-In, cats can’t exit the door but they can get in.
-This system is useful if you want your cat to stay inside the house.
+This system is useful if you want your cat to stay inside the house after being out.
 It is also a good feature in case your pet escapes through a window or if someone let the cat out unintentionally.

 - Only-Out.
 This mechanism allows pet only to exit the house but they can’t get back in.
 This feature is good if you want your pet to be outside for any reason.